You know, sometimes the simplest remedies can offer the most comfort, especially when dealing with complex conditions like relapsing polychondritis.

 Rooibos, also known as red bush tea, is rich in antioxidants and has anti-inflammatory properties.
 It can help alleviate symptoms of RP by reducing inflammation and oxidative stress.
 Making rooibos tea involves:

-• Steeping a rooibos tea bag or loose leaves in hot water for 5-7 minutes.
+- Steeping a teaspoon of rooibos loose leaves in hot water for 5-7 minutes.

 Incorporating Anti-Inflammatory Teas into Your Routine